ioccc-src/winner/faq.md

-**NOTE**: the `jparse` subdirectory is a clone of the official [jparse repo](https://github.com/xexyl/jparse/issues) but we recommend you compile and install via the `mkiocccentry` repo because it has the dependencies built in.
+**NOTE**: the `jparse` subdirectory is a clone of the official [jparse repo](https://github.com/xexyl/jparse/issues) but we recommend you compile and install via the `mkiocccentry` repo because it has the dependencies built in, and because the `mkiocccentry` copy is that which is used by the current IOCCC, as the two can be different at times.

 Jump to: [top](#)